1981 World Series: Game 6

-This was the latest-ending World Series by calendar date up to that time (surpassing the 1911 Series, which ended on October 26).
+This was the latest-ending World Series by calendar date up to that time (surpassing the 1911 World Series, which ended on October 26).
 Originally scheduled for Tuesday, October 27, Game 6 was postponed a day by rain.
 This allowed Bob Lemon to start Tommy John opposite Dodger starter Burt Hooton, and also allowed Ron Cey to be in the Dodger lineup.
 Willie Randolph provided John an early lead with a solo homer in the third.
 The Dodgers tied it in the fourth on an RBI single by Game 5 hero Steve Yeager.

 In the bottom of the fourth, Yankee manager Bob Lemon made a controversial decision.
 Graig Nettles led off the inning with a double.
 After Hooton retired the next two batters, he intentionally walked Larry Milbourne to face John (there was no designated hitter in this series).
 Lemon pinch-hit for his starting pitcher in the fourth inning of a 1–1 game.
 Pinch-hitter Bobby Murcer flied out to end the inning.
 In his 1991 autobiography T.J.: My 26 Years in Baseball, John revealed that before the game, Lemon and team owner George Steinbrenner settled on the following strategy: get the lead early and then protect it with the bullpen (despite the bullpen's collapses earlier in the series).
 As ABC cameras showed during the broadcast, John paced the Yankee dugout in disbelief after being pulled.

 In the fifth, George Frazier, who relieved John, gave up an RBI single to Ron Cey and a two-run triple to Pedro Guerrero.
 Frazier would take the loss and become the first pitcher to lose three games in a best-of-seven World Series and second pitcher to lose three times in any World Series (the first being Lefty Williams, a member of the Chicago White Sox in the best-of-nine 1919 World Series).